We put energy to good use- The ‘pre-school’ class you should be sending your preschoolers to

 If you’re a kid, walking into a gymnasium is probably one of the most exciting things your eyes have ever seen.
 It is a multi-coloured playground, only with specialised equipment and trampolines.

-The gymnastics dominant movement patterns including landings, locomotion, spring, swing, rotation and statics performed in gymnastics classes, help develop motor skills.
+The gymnastics dominant movement patterns including landings, locomotion, spring, swing, rotation and statics performed in gymnastics classes, create the basis for movement in all sports.
 The best thing about it is, kids see rolling, skipping and jumping as FUN rather than a motor or sensory benefit.

 “It’s a very sensory-rich environment.
 Kids just walk in and they just love it, there’s something for everyone at gymnastics,” Jackie says.